Boers

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school activities and emphasizing the importance of academic achievement.
+- Parents are actively involved in their children's education, often participating in school governance.

 - Family And Social Structure